 Formula of Additional Funds Needed

 A simplified formula to assess the quantum of additional funds is:

 Increase in Assets less Spontaneous increase in Liabilities less Increase in Retained Earnings

 We can also represent the above formula in the form of an equation:

 |(A0 / S0) * ΔS||–||(L0 / S0) * ΔS||–||S1 * PM * b|

 In this equation, A0 means the current level of assets, and Lo means the current level of liabilities. ΔS/S0 refers to the percentage increase in sales (change in sales divided by current sales), S1 refers to new sales, PM is the profit margin, and b is the retention rate (1 – payout rate).

 All the inputs to calculate the AFN are easily available in the financial statements.
-If we get a negative answer, it would mean a surplus of capital or the funds are already available within the system.
+If we get a negative answer, it would mean a surplus of capital or the funds is already available within the system.
 And only the proper utilization or direction is needed for the purpose rather than raising additional funds from external sources.

-To accurately calculate the AFN, it is important that we correctly identify the increase in assets, liabilities and retained earnings.
-For this, it is crucial to understand that factors affecting the AFN may vary from company to company, or from project to project.
+To accurately calculate the AFN, it is important that we correctly identify the increase in assets, liabilities, and retained earnings.
+For this, it is crucial to understand that factors affecting the AFN may vary from company to company or from project to project.

 Example of Additional Funds Needed